rnordmanASU/conditionally-approve-pr-containing-only-trusted-commits/README.md

 | [actions/checkout](https://github.com/actions/checkout) | Checkouts the repo |

 # License
-[GNU GPLv3 License](LICENSE) covers the scripts and documentation in this project.
+[MIT License](LICENSE) covers the scripts and documentation in this project.